 – Click on Apply and then OK to finish this step.

 Allow logon through Remote Desktop Services via the GPO

 You do not need to use these steps.
 But I just want to demonstrate it to you.
-The steps are basically the same above but this time, via the Group Policy Management snap-in.
+The steps for allow RDP access for non administrators are basically the same as mentioned above, but this time, you can achieve it via the Group Policy Management snap-in.

 – Launch the Server Manager,